 Security is an important consideration for any technology.
 The best software encrypts data, has no publicly sharable links, and allows for personal verification during the virtual visit.

 Small providers should also carefully consider telemedicine’s impact on existing workflows and staff responsibilities.
-It’s a good idea to reach out to your private payers to determine proper billing procedures for telehealth.
+It’s a good idea to reach out to your private payers to determine proper telehealth billing procedures.
 Click here to read more about telehealth CMS reimbursement.

 But the physical space of your practice may need to shift.
 A telemedicine visit requires a quiet professional space within your practice, whether it’s a designated exam room or practice manager’s office where these visits are conducted.
 Pay attention to the view behind the practitioner; a bookshelf or a blank wall over a crowded supply closet provides a more appropriate setting.
 Select a location with a door that closes or, at a minimum, lacks back and forth traffic flow to comply with HIPAA privacy rules.